Alexander E. Steen: American Civil War

 With the outbreak of the American Civil War in 1861, many Missourians were forced to choose sides, especially after the state's neutrality came under test when pro-secessionist forces began organizing, and fighting between Unionists and secessionists became imminent.
 Steen returned to Missouri and was commissioned as the Lt Colonel of the Second Regiment, Missouri Volunteer Militia, a position he held concurrently with his commission in the U.S. Army.
 The Second Regiment, MVM, was composed primarily of members of the pro-secession "Minutemen" paramilitary organization.
 This unit was arrested by U.S. troops at Camp Jackson, on the outskirts of St. Louis on May 10, 1861, on suspicion of disloyal activities.
 Steen avoided arrest at Camp Jackson and reportedly submitted his resignation from the U.S. Army the same day.

-On July 10, 1861, Steen was appointed as a brigadier general in the Missouri State Guard, serving as drillmaster at the State Guard encampment at Cowskin Prairie near the Arkansas border where he commanded the 5th Miilitary District.
+On July 10, 1861, Steen was appointed as a brigadier general in the Missouri State Guard, serving as drillmaster at the State Guard encampment at Cowskin Prairie near the Arkansas border where he commanded the 5th Military District.
 On August 9, 1861, he accepted an appointment as a captain in the Confederate States Army to date to March 16, 1861.
 As a Missouri State Guard general, he led his brigade at the Battle of Wilson's Creek and the First Battle of Lexington.

 When his Missouri State Guard brigade was sent to northern Mississippi in April 1862, he became ill at Memphis, Tennessee and returned to Missouri.
 On November 10, 1862, with the Missouri troops still east of the Mississippi River, Steen was appointed colonel, commanding the 10th Missouri Infantry Regiment.
 He was killed in action at the Battle of Prairie Grove on December 7, 1862.
 His body was recovered and reinterned in the Fort Smith.
 He is buried in the Fort Smith National Cemetery.